gracelang/language/spec.md

 This facility is intended to be used to "lift" singleton objects to types, resulting in the type with exactly the interface of the object `o`.
 As patterns, singleton types *match* only their singleton object.

-<_apb: How do we distinguish between the singleton object and the singleton type?
+<_apb: The problem that I see is how to distinguish between the singleton object and the singleton type?
 Do we have both
 `o.match(o)` and `o == o`?_>

     def Null = object {